licshire/euv_spectroscopy/data_prep/README.md

 Functions that can filter data, return individual spectrums, etc..

 *(2018/06/29):* Original plan was to load experimental and theoretical data into a single dataframe, for now we will keep them seperate
+*(2018/07/06):* Finished merging of theoretical dataset into a single .csv